-SONGS from Patrick William Carter collects recent works into an evocative survey of Carter’s artistic practice.
+YEDI / SONGS from Patrick William Carter collects recent works into an evocative survey of Carter’s artistic practice.
 It tracks explorations in narrative, gesture and dance and the development of significant collaborations with filmmakers and musicians.

 Carter’s films are at once biographical and highly experimental.
 Carter’s digital triptych, Bloom #1, #2, #3 (2017-18), is based on his experiences of illness and hospitalisation and present a healing narrative, foregrounding the relationship between connection to Country and the health and well‐being of Aboriginalpeople.
 In No More Cryin’ (2013) and Fireworks (2019), Carter explores the creative possibilities of film, weaving together colour, light, music, dance, painting and digital animation.

 Central to the exhibition is a newly commissioned film, Wind (2021).
 In his latest short film, Carter dances a world into existence with rhythmic gestures and sweeping movements.
 In one moment he seeds the ground and embodies the growth of flowers.
 In his songs he sings of love and family, dedicating ‘my heart for you’.